keshavseksaria/dev-resources/README.md

-# dev-resources
+# dev-resource
-i want some resources for dev
+i want some resource for dev